 The readiness of the patient to commit

 Whenever you inquire about the suicidal plan, you should also inquire about the readiness of the patient to commit such a plan.
-For instance, if the plan involves using a gun, specific questioning about whether the patient has purchased a gun is mandatory.
-If the patient provides very specific details about the plan, he is apparently ready to commit the plan, and has a very strong suicidal ideation.
+For instance, if the plan involves using a gun, then specific questioning about whether the patient has purchased a gun is mandatory.
+If the patient provides very specific details about the plan, he is apparently ready to commit the plan and has a very strong suicidal ideation.
 He or she should be admitted for inpatient care and urgent intervention might be needed.

 Also, explore the patient’s reasons to die vs. reasons to live.
 Inquire about aborted attempts, rehearsals (such as tying a noose or loading a gun), and non-suicidal self-injurious actions, as these are indicators of the patient’s intent to act on the plan.
 Consider the patient’s judgment and level of impulse control.
 Administer a mental status exam if in doubt about mental status.